tahczeban/Election_Analysis/README.md

 ## Election Audit Summary

-    In conclusion, the capability of Python to automate the code in order to tally the required information to determine candidtates and counties with pecentages for both; voter turnout; county with the greatest turnout and elections winner was efficient.
+    In conclusion, the capability of Python to automate the code in order to tally the required information to determine candidtates and counties with pecentages for both; voter turnout;
+        county with the greatest turnout
+        and elections winner was efficient.
     Additionally, the ability to convert the results to text (.txt) enables the reader to clearly determine the results.
-This can be translated to other congressional districts and local elections all over the US with a simple modification of the code by altering the candidate and county names via a different set of lists and dictionaries.
+    This can be translated to other congressional districts and local elections all over the US with a simple modification of the code by:
+        -altering the candidate and county names via a different set of lists and dictionaries.